hvanyo/solutionsbyheidi/README.md

 ```

 Visit http://localhost:9000/ in your browser to view the site.

 #### Start the Editing Site and add the Logo
 Start your site with:
 ```
 npm start
 ```
 and view the site at [http://localhost:8000](http://localhost:8000).

-Click the Edit icon in toolbar.

-Click on the image and you will see context menu that lets you set the image and
-alt text for your logo.

 For further details we highly recommend visiting the built in documentation: